coveooss/coveo-python-oss/coveo-ref/README.md

 ```

 The target is `HTTPResponse.close`, which lives in the `http.client` module.
-The contextof the test is the `process` function, which lives in the `mymodule.tasks` module.
+The context of the test is the `process` function, which lives in the `mymodule.tasks` module.
 Let's take a look at `mymodule.tasks`'s source code: